kohkimakimoto/essh/README.md

 ```

 ### Using As ssh
+Try to connect a remote server by using Essh like `ssh` command.

-To get started, create and edit `~/.essh/config.lua`.
+Create and edit `~/.essh/config.lua`.
 This is a main configuration file for Essh.
 The configuration is written in [Lua](https://www.lua.org/) programming language.

 ```lua
 host "web01.localhost" {